getamis/istanbul-tools/README.md

-# Istanbul-tools
+# istanbul-tools

 Genesis extra-data encoder and decoder library for Istanbul consensus.

-Istanbul tools is used to generate extra-data field of genesis due to extra-data is combined signer vanity with RLP encoded `Istanbul extra data`.
+istanbul-tools is used to generate extra-data field of genesis due to extra-data is combined signer vanity with RLP encoded `Istanbul extra data`.
 The `Istanbul extra data` struct is defined as follows:

 ```go
 type IstanbulExtra struct {